SaifurRR/Exploratory-Data-Analysis-using-HuggingFace-Dataset/README.md

  2. Process to use the repository:

-    A note-book, named 'Q3_EDA_Saifur_R', is included in the repository.
+    A note-book is included in the repository.
 All the steps of EDA are mentioned as Markdown in the ipynb notebook.
 This ipynb Notebook was created in Jupyter Notebook and tested in Visual Studio Code in Python 3.9.7 version.